digicosmos86/datascience-blog/docs/_posts/the-easiest-and-fastest-way-to-create-beautiful-interactive-maps-in-python.md

 ## Get Started Plotting!

 The easiest way to get started with `altair` is in a `jupyter notebook` environment.
 You can start a notebook in [Google Colab](https://colab.research.google.com/) and follow along.
+I have created [this Colab notebook](https://colab.research.google.com/drive/1YopGikLVbD766fPS_tuWlj2bzpSMB2c0?usp=sharing) with all the code that you are going to see.
 If you want to code locally, I recommend `jupyter lab` simply because `altair` works in Jupyter Lab by default.
 Follow these commands to set up a virtual environment and start Jupyter Lab.
-If you prefer other IDEs, please refer to [this article](https://altair-viz.github.io/user_guide/display_frontends.html).
+If you prefer other IDEs, please refer to [this article](https://altair-viz.github.io/user_guide/display_frontends.html) from the `altair` documentation.

 ### Step 1.
 Plot a base map